-Having clear buyer personas will help you during each stage of the customer journey.
+Having clear buyer personas will help you during each customer journey stage.
 You will understand where to offer what kind of content and what will work.

 Benefits of Creating Buyer Personas

-Understanding who your customer is, what they want, and how they operate will put you in a position where you can offer them things that no one else can.
-If you are not sure why a customer buys something from you, then you would not be able to offer them the best solution that they deserve.
+Understanding who your customer is, what they want, and how they operate will put you in a position to offer them things that no one else can.
+If you are unsure why a customer buys something from you, you will not be able to provide them with the best solution they deserve.